 - Ensure that sustainability is a top and lasting priority for Stanford University in research, teaching, and action.

 - Establish clear policies for implementing sustainability in every part of campus: implement, monitor, and achieve.

 - Educate and train the Stanford community to work towards sustainability goals and build a fully committed and engaged community.

 - Reach beyond Stanford.
 Influence sustainability research, education, and action beyond the university.

 Descriptions of specific actions under each of the Sustainability 3.0 strategies are available upon request to members of the Stanford community.
 Please contact Fahmida Ahmed for more information.

-Sustainability 3.0 planning outcomes were shared with the university community at the Celebrating Sustainability event held on May 7, 2012 at Paul Brest Hall.
-Members of the planning committee unveiled the common goals, strategies, and actions that will guide sustainability at Stanford in future years.
+Sustainability 3.0 planning outcomes were shared with the university community at the inaugural Celebrating Sustainability event held on May 7, 2012 at Paul Brest Hall.
+Members of the planning committee unveiled the common goals, strategies, and actions that helped to guide sustainability at Stanford during this time.